 - Reviewing the effectiveness of the Committee's decision-making framework The standing orders and financial regulations are included within the London Councils Agreement.
 The standing orders were last reviewed by Leaders' Committee on 13 October 2020.
 The financial regulations were also reviewed and the changes approved by the Leaders Committee on 13 October 2020.
 Minutes of Committee meetings are posted on London Councils website and provide an official record of decisions made. - Identifying and managing risks London Councils Risk Management Strategy and Framework was reviewed and approved by the Audit Committee in March 2019.
 London Councils Corporate Risk Register is primarily compiled from the Risk Registers for each of London Councils three Directorates.
 The Corporate Risk Register is reviewed in accordance with London Councils Risk Management Framework which includes an annual review by the Audit Committee and was last reviewed in September 2020.
 The Directorate Risk Registers are reviewed by the Audit Committee on a rolling basis.
 London Councils' Corporate Management Board ensures that the risk registers, both Directorate and Corporate, continue to support London Councils' corporate priorities, which provides members with assurance on how the risks identified are being managed. - Anti-fraud and anti-corruption arrangements London Councils is committed to having an effective Anti-Fraud and Anti-Corruption strategy designed to promote standards of honest and fair conduct, prevent fraud and corruption, detect and investigate fraud and corruption, prosecute offenders, recover losses and maintain strong systems of internal control.
 There are two separate policies in place London Councils Whistle Blowing Policy and London Councils Policy to Combat Fraud, Bribery and Corruption, which were updated and approved by London Councils Audit Committee in June 2019.
 Both documents are available on London Councils' intranet and website. - Effective management of change and transformation London Councils has a framework for managing organisational change which is available to all staff on the intranet.
-The framework provides guidance on the statutory elements of managing change and issues that should be considered when implementing changes. - Financial management arrangements London Councils' financial management arrangements conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government. - Assurance arrangements London Councils' internal audit function is carried out by the City of London's internal audit team under a service level agreement for financial support services.
+The framework provides guidance on the statutory elements of managing change and issues that should be considered when implementing changes. - Financial management arrangements London Councils' financial management arrangements conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government.
+The City of London Corporation is the designated council for the purpose of awarding grants under Section 48(2)(a) of the Local Government Act 1985.
+The Chamberlain of the City of London (Chief Financial Officer) is the responsible finance officer for the Grants Committee and signs the Statement of Responsibilities. - Assurance arrangements London Councils' internal audit function is carried out by the City of London's internal audit team under a service level agreement for financial support services.
 These arrangements conform with the governance requirements of the CIPFA statement on the Role of the Head of Internal Audit in public service organisations and Public Sector Internal Audit Standards. - Discharge of the monitoring officer function • This is a statutory post under Section 5 of the Local Government and Housing Act 1989 and as such is not applicable to London Councils which is a joint committee1.
 However, legal advice is provided to London Councils by the City of London Corporation including governance advice and support which in a local authority would generally be provided by the borough solicitor and monitoring officer. - Discharge of the head of paid service function London Councils' Chief Executive is the head of paid service.
 As with all officers, the Chief Executive is issued with a job description which confirms his or her duties within the organisation.
 The Chief Executive is subject to appraisal arrangements with Group Leaders who assess his or her performance against agreed objectives.